Abhishek-612/Pothole-Detection-RetinaNet-/README.md

 Encloses potholes from an image in a boundary box.

 Future updates:

-Deploying on a server
+1. Deploying on a server\n
-Working with video frames for detection
+2. Working with video frames for detection